(Google Doc Version 23-24)

 b.)
 Do you have…bibs ready, running orders, scoreboard, lift tickets, extra gates & drills on hill, ski patrol, crowd control.
 Coaches meeting should address the day at hand.
 Inspection, sideslipping, intervals, weather, start time.
 Are all officials in place and identifiable with armbands?
 Do key people (TD, starter, finish referee, timer, course clear/intervals person) have radios?

 c.)
-Districts Awards: Top two teams girls/boys receive a plaque or trophy, top 10 individuals in each event receives a medal.
+Districts Awards: Top two teams girls/boys receive a plaque or trophy, top 10 individuals in each event receive a medal.
 Total cost is paid for by schools participating.
-Host school is responsible to order and charge award fee.
+Host school is responsible for ordering and charging an award fee.
 There will be team and individual season long sportsmanship awards given at awards for NVAC and SVAC.

 Ski Committee: Dave Miceli, Paul Wheeler (retired), Eric Berry, John Kresser, Meg Kenny, Mike Kiser, Nick Mahood, Fred Griffin, Tim Payne, and Tyler Weidman.

 Advisory Members: Peter McNealus- Burr & Burton, John Kresser – Lyndon, Dawn Adams – Rutland